Grumman EA-6B Prowler: Advanced Capability EA-6B

-The AIP prototype (bureau number 158547) represented the final ADVCAP configuration, incorporating all of the FSD and VEP modifications plus a completely new avionics suite which added multi-function displays to all crew positions, a head-up display for the pilot, and dual Global Positioning/Inertial navigation systems.
-The initial joint test phase between the contractor and the US Navy test pilots completed successfully with few deficiencies.
+The AIP prototype (bureau number 158547) represented the final ADVCAP configuration, incorporating all of the FSD and VEP modifications plus a completely new avionics suite, which added multifunction displays to all crew positions, a head-up display for the pilot, and dual global positioning/inertial navigation systems.
+The initial joint test phase between the contractor and the USN test pilots were completed successfully with few deficiencies.

-After the program was canceled, the three experimental Prowlers, BuNo 156482, 158542 and 158547, were mothballed until 1999.
-Over the next several years, the three aircraft were dismantled and reassembled to create a single aircraft, b/n 158542, which the Navy dubbed "FrankenProwler".
+After the program was canceled, the three experimental Prowlers, BuNo 156482, 158542, and 158547, were mothballed until 1999.
+Over the next several years, the three aircraft were dismantled and reassembled to create a single aircraft, b/n 158542, which the USN dubbed "FrankenProwler".
 It was returned to active service on 23 March 2005.